Estimated reading time: 3 minutes

 Many entrepreneurs are surprised at how expensive it is to run a small business.
-Business equipment, office furniture, employee payroll, inventory, office rent, utilities, and marketing can all add up, and fast.
+Business equipment, office furniture, employee payroll, inventory, office rent, utilities, and marketing quickly add up.
 Plus, there are less-obvious costs around every corner that chip away at profits.
 These include business insurance, tax preparation and filing, business permits and licenses, and legal fees.
-All of these expenses can make it difficult to maintain a good credit rating, let alone give it a nice boost.
+These expenses can make maintaining a good credit rating challenging, let alone give it a nice boost.

-Paying your bills on time and keeping your company’s information current with the leading credit bureaus are two obvious ways to improve your business credit score.
-Additionally, did you know that you can also boost your credit score by borrowing money and paying it back based on the loan’s terms?
-In this Balboa Capital blog article, you will learn how short-term loans can build credit.
+Paying your bills on time and keeping your company’s information current with the leading credit bureaus are two main ways to improve your business credit score.
+But did you know that you might be able to boost your credit score by borrowing money and paying it back based on the loan’s terms?
+This Balboa Capital blog article will teach you how short-term loans can build credit.

 The long-term solution.

-Credit ratings agencies, such as Equifax and Dun and Bradstreet, look at a variety of factors when calculating your credit score.
-Having a steady flow of timely credit card and loan payments will definitely help you achieve a solid business credit rating.
-When you take out a short-term business loan, you will repay it quicker than you would a traditional business loan.
-That means you have an opportunity to improve your credit rating faster.
+Credit rating agencies, such as Equifax® and Dun and Bradstreet®, look at various factors when calculating your credit score.
+A steady flow of timely credit card and loan payments will help you achieve a solid business credit rating.
+In addition, when you take out a short-term business loan, you will repay it quicker, which means you have an opportunity to improve your credit rating faster.

 However, your credit rating will take a hit if you do not pay your short-term loan back.
 Even one late payment can cause your credit score to suffer.
 So, choose a short-term loan term and payment schedule that works with your company’s budget, and make all of your payments on time.